An algorithm to find ribbon disks for alternating knots: Obstructions and conjectures

 The second case to consider is $A_1=B_1$.
 This implies $l'=l-1$ and then $k'=k+2$ by \eqref{eq:bandkl}, which we have seen is impossible.
 The final case is $A_1\ne B_1$ and $C_1\ne C_2$.
 This implies $l'=l$ and $k'=k+1$, but we have seen that this can only happen if $C_1=C_2$. \end{proof}

 The preceding proposition motivates the definition of algorithmic bands given in \Cref{def:algband}.
 A couple of remarks are in order.
 First of all, we do not include untwisted bands of length one or three which disconnect a connected sum, even though these appear in the statement of \Cref{prop:algband}.
 This is because, based in part on consideration of examples, we do not expect these to be useful in finding ribbon disks.
-Secondly, we include bands of length one and twist number one, with one nonalternating crossing in the band, and for which the resulting diagram $D'$ is bifactorisable.
+Algorithmic ribbon disks for prime alternating knots may indeed have intermediate links which are nonprime.
+However, an algorithmic ribbon disk incorporating such a band $\beta$ will include subsequent algorithmic bands which convert each of the connected summands to unlinks, and we expect that these bands would suffice without the band move determined by $\beta$.
+Secondly, we include bands of length one and twist number one, with one nonalternating crossing in the band, and for which the resulting diagram $D'$ is bifactorizable.
 This is simply a computational short cut; such a band move is equivalent to a length two untwisted algorithmic band followed by an R1 move.
+Finally it is interesting to compare our resulting candidate algorithmic bands as in Figure \ref{fig:algbands} to those appearing in a slightly different context in \cite[Conjecture 11.2 and Figure 31]{BL}.

 We now recall a theorem of Tsukamoto and state a conjectured generalisation of it.
 These are intended to offer some insight into the success of the generalised Tsukamoto moves in the algorithm.
 These moves are typically necessary after each band move in order to find the next band move, or to simplify to a crossingless diagram when a band move results in the unlink.